 New demands for accountable governance:

-In MacArthur’s focus countries – Mexico, Russia, and Nigeria – relatively new Freedom of Information legislation is providing human rights advocates with new tools to open government to scrutiny and reduce mismanagement and corruption.
+In many countries, new Freedom of Information legislation is providing human rights advocates with new tools to open government to scrutiny and reduce mismanagement and corruption.
 While these developments are encouraging, too often there is a gap between the adoption of such laws and their implementation.

 New attention to national and local justice opportunities:

 Rights have little practical meaning if they are not backed up by credible accountability mechanisms in places where violations occur.
-In Mexico, Russia, and Nigeria, where regional court judgments have pressed governments to improve domestic justice systems, human rights groups monitor government implementation of rulings and advocate for related policy reform.
+In Mexico, where regional court judgments have pressed government to improve the domestic justice system, human rights groups monitor government implementation of rulings by the Inter-American Court of Human Rights and advocate for related policy reform.
 Meanwhile, there is a new focus in several African countries that have ratified the Rome Statute treaty to advance domestic prosecutions related to periods of violence in which international crimes were committed.
 Of particular note are efforts to advance accountability for sexual and gender-based violence in conflict.
 Spurred by jurisprudence emerging from the Rwandan and Yugoslav tribunals and codified in the Rome Statute, victims are seeking redress in domestic courts.
 While this is encouraging, more needs to be done to ensure that the rhetoric against sexual violence is transformed into meaningful action, that justice is sensitive to the needs of survivors, and that appropriate protection is given to survivors and witnesses.

 Rapid advancement in communications technology:

 Advanced technology is fundamentally changing the way human rights advocates monitor violations, collect and manage data, and communicate with colleagues and the public, from GPS-enabled handhelds recording testimonies, to geospatial imaging, to encrypted storage in the cloud, to Internet video of abuses.
 Making good use of these new tools, while managing risks to privacy and security is likely to be a key goal for the human rights movement in the years ahead.
-Research has shown that governments are increasingly filtering and blocking Internet content and engaging in various forms of surveillance.
-While there can be legitimate law enforcement reasons for governments to engage in Internet regulation, too often it is done to repress free speech advocates, including bloggers and journalists.
+Governments are increasingly filtering and blocking Internet content and engaging in various forms of surveillance.
+While there can be legitimate law enforcement reasons for engaging in Internet regulation, too often it is done to repress free speech advocates, including bloggers and journalists.

 MacArthur’s human rights grantmaking takes account of the trends described above while maintaining the core objectives of strengthening rights protections, advancing accountability, and improving the reach and quality of justice.
-We partner with people and organizations on the ground, buttressed by international organizations and institutions, to help advance domestic accountability to improve human rights protections.
+We partner with people and organizations on the ground, buttressed by international organizations and institutions, to improve human rights protections.